Omega-3 fatty acids like EPA, DHA, and DPA from fish oil are well-known for their anti-inflammatory effects on the body.

 Omega-3 Supplementation for Gut and Microbiome Health:

-We use MegaOmega by Microbiome Labs to support omega-3 benefits while maintaining a focus on gut health.
+We use Megamarine by Microbiome Labs to support omega-3 benefits while maintaining a focus on gut health.

-Unlike most fish oils, it contains EPA, DHA, and DPA – the “forgotten” omega-3 in a high-EPA ratio intended to support the gut.
+Unlike most fish oils, it contains EPA, DHA, and DPA – the “forgotten” omega-3 in a high-EPA ratio intended to support benefits in the gut.

-MegaOmega’s DPA levels are up to 250% higher than competing formulas – providing a more complete source of synergistic omega 3 fats.
+MegaMarine’s DPA levels are up to 250% higher than competing formulas – providing a more complete source of synergistic omega-3 fats.

 Additionally, pro-resolving mediators (PRMs/SPMs) were added to this formula to help jumpstart inflammation support.
 Levels of these compounds otherwise depend on a delayed conversion from EPA, DHA, and DPA.